A Geometric Theory for Hypergraph Matching: Proof of Lemma .

 Recall that each edge of $J$ with at most one vertex in any block corresponds to at most $(p+1)!$ edges in the $(p+1)$-graphs $J^{TC}$.
 So $(p+1)!|J_{p+1}[S']|$ is at least the number of edges $\{x_1, \dots, x_{p+1}\}$ in some $J^{TC}$ such that $x_i \in S'_{t_ic_i} \cap U_i$ for $i \in [p+1]$ where $(U_i: i \in [p+1]) \in Q^{TC}$.
-For each $(U_i: i \in [p+1]) \in Q^{TC}$ we have at least $(d-\eps')\prod_{i \in [p+1]} |S'_{t_ic_i} \cap U_i| > \frac{1}{2}d (\beta^2 n'/bm')^{p+1}$ such edges of $J^{TC}$, using the definition of $Y_{t_ic_i}$ and $\eps'$-vertex-regularity.
+For each $(U_i: i \in [p+1]) \in Q^{TC}$ we have at least such edges of $J^{TC}$, using the definition of $Y_{t_ic_i}$ and $\eps'$-vertex-regularity.
 Since $\sum_{T,C} |Q^{TC}| \ge \frac{1}{2}\beta(bm')^{p+1}$ we obtain at least $\beta' (n')^{p+1}$ edges in $J_{p+1}[S'] = J'_{p+1}[S']$.

-\section{Matchings in $k$-systems}
+\chapter{Matchings in $k$-systems}

-In this section we prove our theorems on matchings in $k$-systems with a minimum degree sequence condition.
+In this chapter we prove our theorems on matchings in $k$-systems with a minimum degree sequence condition.
 In fact, we prove theorems in the setting of minimum $F$-degree sequences, which simultaneously generalise both our non-partite and partite theorems.
-In the first subsection we prove the general form of the fractional perfect matching result.
-We combine this with hypergraph regularity in the second subsection to prove a common generalisation of Theorems~\ref{almostpacking} and~\ref{almostpackingpartite} on almost perfect matchings.
-In the third subsection we apply transferrals to prove a common generalisation of Theorems~\ref{newmain} and~\ref{newmainpartite} on perfect matchings; we will also see that essentially the same proof gives a common generalisation of Theorems~\ref{prestability} and~\ref{prestabilitypartite}.
+In the first section we prove the general form of the fractional perfect matching result.
+We combine this with hypergraph regularity in the second section to prove a common generalisation of Theorems~\ref{almostpacking} and~\ref{almostpackingpartite} on almost perfect matchings.
+In the third section we apply transferrals to prove a common generalisation of Theorems~\ref{newmain} and~\ref{newmainpartite} on perfect matchings; we will also see that essentially the same proof gives a common generalisation of Theorems~\ref{prestability} and~\ref{prestabilitypartite}.

-\subsection{Fractional perfect matchings.}
+\section{Fractional perfect matchings.}

 In this section we prove a lemma that generalises Lemma~\ref{fractionalmatching} to the minimum $F$-degree setting.
 Let $J$ be a $\Part F$-partite $k$-system on $V$, where $\Part$ is a balanced partition of $V$ into $r$ parts of size $n$, and $F$ is a $(k,r)$-uniform allocation.
 Recall that a fractional perfect matching in $J_k$ is an assignment of a weight $w_e \geq 0$ to each edge $e \in J_k$ such that for any $v \in V(J_k)$ we have $\sum_{e \ni v} w_e = 1$.
 The lemma will show that if $J$ satisfies our minimum $F$-degree condition and has no space barrier then $J_k$ admits a fractional perfect matching (in fact, with a slightly stronger minimum degree the latter condition is not required).
 We actually prove something stronger, namely that $J_k$ contains a fractional perfect matching which is \emph{$F$-balanced}, in that $\sum_{e \in J_k :~ \ib(e) = \ib} w_e$ is constant over all $\ib \in I(F)$; this can be seen as a fractional equivalent of an $F$-balanced matching as previously defined.
 We also say that a multiset $E$ in $J_k$ is \emph{$F$-balanced} if the number of edges in $E$ of index $\ib$ (counted with multiplicity) is the same for any $\ib \in I(F)$.
 First we need the following proposition.
 Let $\T$ be the collection of all sets $T \subseteq J_k$ which contain one edge of index $\ib$ for each $\ib \in I(F)$.